Adrian6204/TaskFlow/README.md

 # TaskFlow

 TaskFlow is a modern, responsive web application for tracking and managing daily employee tasks.
-It features a Kanban-style board, task creation/editing, and an AI-powered task generation capability using the Google Gemini API to break down high-level goals into actionable sub-tasks.
+It features a Kanban-style board, an interactive calendar, task dependencies, advanced filtering, and an AI-powered suite of tools using the Google Gemini API to accelerate and enhance project management.

 ## ✨ Key Features

-- **Kanban Board**: Visualize your workflow with 'To Do', 'In Progress', and 'Done' columns.
+- **Dual Views**: Visualize your workflow with a classic Kanban Board or a monthly Calendar View to track deadlines.
+- **Advanced Filtering & Search**: Instantly find tasks with a global search bar and filters for assignee and priority.
+- **Task Dependencies**: Create "blocking" relationships between tasks to ensure work is completed in the correct order.
-- **Drag & Drop**: Intuitively move tasks between columns to update their status.
+- **Drag & Drop**: Intuitively move tasks between columns on the Kanban board to update their status.
 - **User Authentication**: Secure login with distinct 'Admin' and 'User' roles.
-- **Admin Dashboard**: Admins get an overview of total tasks, team workload, and status distribution.
+- **Advanced Admin Dashboard**: Admins get a powerful overview with:
+    - **Visual Charts**: A pie chart for task status distribution and a bar chart for team workload.
+    - **Real-time Activity Feed**: A log of all recent project activities.
+    - **AI-Powered Weekly Summary**: Generate a natural-language summary of the team's progress with one click.
 - **AI-Powered Task Generation**: Describe a high-level goal, and Gemini will generate a list of actionable sub-tasks.
+- **AI Priority Suggestion**: Let AI analyze your task's content to suggest an appropriate priority level.
 - **AI Task Assistant**: Get advice and suggestions on specific tasks from a helpful AI assistant.
-- **CRUD for Tasks**: Full functionality to Create, Read, Update, and Delete tasks (delete restricted to admins).
+- **Full Task Management**: Full functionality to Create, Read, Update, and Delete tasks (delete restricted to admins).
 - **Task Details & Comments**: View detailed task information and collaborate through a real-time comment thread.
 - **Notifications**: Get instant feedback when you update a task's status.
 - **Light & Dark Mode**: A sleek theme toggle for user preference.